emartisoft/amiget/README.md

 -s?a : ascending
 -s?z : descending
 ```
-To sort date in descending order
+To sort in descending order by date
 ```bash
 amiget -sdz demo party 92
 ```